 Attendees were also provided an accessible look at some of the computational techniques becoming popular in epigenomics.
 Anshul Kundaje (Stanford University) provided a clear walkthrough of what a neuronal network is (essentially just layers of pattern detectors).
 He described his work on DeepLIFT, a tool to compute importance scores in deep neural networks.
 Understanding transcription factor binding motifs through neural networks can be problematic with traditional neural networks; DeepLIFT decomposes the path of each input neuron to assess how important each nucleotide is in TF binding sites.
 Michael Hoffman (Princess Margaret Cancer Centre) described an alternate approach for validating induvial ChIP-seq experiments in rare cell populations: to use RNA-seq to learn the association between local TF binding and global cellular states.
 Theodore Perkins (Ottawa Hospital Research Institute) described RECAP, a tool to find the true significance level of ChIP-seq peaks.

 The meeting wrapped up with several talks on neruoepigenetics.
 Jamie Kramer (Western) knocked out various SWI/SNF genes and observed the effects on brain development and behaviour in files.
-Annie Vogel (University of British Columbia) described work recently published in preprint from her work in Janine Lasalle’s lab on DNA methylation change at microglia-associated genes in post-mortem ASD brain samples.
+Annie Vogel Ciernia (University of California, Davis) described work recently published in preprint from her work in Janine Lasalle’s lab on DNA methylation change at microglia-associated genes in post-mortem ASD brain samples.
 And we’d be remiss if we didn’t mention the lively poster sessions, which have become somewhat infamous at these CEEHRC meetings: they start at 8pm with the conversation (and the wine) flowing well into the night.

 The next CEEHRC meeting will be held Nov 17 – 20, 2019 at The Rimrock Resort, Banff, AB.
 Epigenie will be there again, and we hope to see many of you.